bonitasoft/bonita-continuous-delivery-doc/md/docker.md

 # BCD controller Docker image

-This Docker image provides a ready-to-use environment to launch Bonita Continuous Delivery Ansible playbooks.
+This Docker image provides a ready-to-use environment to launch Bonita Continuous Delivery CLI and Ansible playbooks.

 ## Install the image

-### From pre-built image

 A pre-built BCD controller image is provided with BCD deliverable as a `bcd-controller_<version>.tar.gz` archive.
 It is located in the `bonita-continuous-delivery_<version>/docker` directory.